-- No more than two of the courses may at the 100 level - At least two must be at the 300 level, and one of which must be History 300: Historical Method - One course may be from the Courses from Other Departments list for the major.
-Minor courses may not be taken S/U.
+- No more than two of the courses may at the 100 level - At least two must be at the 300 level, and one of which must be History 300: Historical Method - One course may be from the Courses from Other Departments list for the major. - No more than one AP or transfer credit may count toward the minor Minor courses may not be taken S/U.